pyfriends/pyfriends/readme.md

 # PYFRIENDS£®±±—Û–°ªÔ∞È£©

-`PYFRIENDS` is an entertainment website among students in Tianjin University based on JSP.
+`PYFRIENDS` is an entertainment SNS website among students in Tianjin University based on JSP.

 Now, we're still developing...